Basic Training

 It all starts with an address…

 Military address use the same basic fields we know for personal addresses.
-There is a bit of a twist… The city, state, and Zip Code are special for military shipments and the details such as name and address are critical.
+There is a bit of a twist… The city, state, and Zip Code are special for military shipments and the special designations identify troops without disclosing their location to keep them safe.
+Details such as name and address are critical.

 Here is what you need to know…

-Name = Service Member’s Name: Person’s full name
+Name = Service Member’s Name: Personal full name, including middle name or initial per the USPS and DOD

 Mail MUST be addressed to an actual person or it won’t be delivered.
-Soldier, Any Service Member, etc. is not allowed.
-Rank/grade/rating are not required and should be skipped if sending to a DPO (example: CPT for Captain)
+Soldier, Any Service Member, etc. is not allowed and won’t be delivered for security reasons.
+Rank/grade/rating should be skipped if sending to a DPO (example: CPT for Captain).

 Army: Unit [Number] Box [Number]